theislab/campa/docs/source/overview.rst

 To find data and experiment folders, and dataset specific parameters, CAMPA uses a config, :attr:`campa.constants.campa_config`.
+Config values can directly be set in memory.
+For more information on this see the `Setup and download data tutorial`_.

-CAMPA attempts to read the config values from a ``campa.ini`` config file from the following locations:
+In order to provide a persistent config, CAMPA attempts to read the config values from a ``campa.ini`` config file from the following locations:

 - the current directory